cdoremus/deno-blog/posts/A_Comprehensive_Guide_to_Deno_KV.2023-06-30.md

 ```
 When you don't know the number of items in an index you are querying with `list()` ("user_by_age" in this case), you can't just call until you get a null iterator, because `list()` always returns a `KvListIterator` object even if there are no results that can be obtained from the iterator.

-So, you need another ways to figure out when you have completed the `list()` calls.
-That's done by using `KvListIterator.next()` method's  `done` property.
+Instead, you use the `KvListIterator.next()` method's `done` property.
 This is best shown with an example.

 First, start with a list of users:
 ```ts